undergrad-partner-school

 Student Services

 There are phone and alarm devices that can be accessed 24/7 for emergency situations.
-The dormitory entrances are electronically operated.
-There is a security patrol available 24/7.
-The transport/escort service operates during late hours.
+The dormitory entrances at the school are electronically controlled.
+There is a round-the-clock security patrol.
+The after-hours transportation/escort service is available.

-There is a medical clinic with personal/psychological counseling.
+This school has a health clinic with personal/psychological counseling.
 In addition, other services like Legal Services, Veteran's Affairs and Women's Center are available to the students of Florida State University.

 All in all, campus life at Florida State University is rich and vibrant and provides all you need for a comfortable stay.